-As Vice President - People and Interim for Knowledge, Practice and Chief Nurse Executive, Sharon provides strategic leadership to promote employee and medical staff engagement in order to achieve excellence in health and care.
+As Vice President, People Sharon provides strategic leadership to promote employee and medical staff engagement in order to achieve excellence in health and care.

 Sharon’s role encompasses responsibility and accountability for Human Resources, Occupational Health & Safety and Organizational Development in Island Health.
 Under Sharon’s leadership, the People portfolio engages volunteers, employees and medical staff to achieve superior clinical quality and service excellence.